junxit/us-congress-bills-115/metadata.md

 - 2017-11-30 — Passed/agreed to in House: On passage Passed by recorded vote: 216 - 204 (Roll no. 643).
 - 2017-11-30 — Roll call votes on amendments in House
 - 2017-11-30 — UNFINISHED BUSINESS - Pursuant to clause 1(c) of rule 19, the House resumed with further consideration of H.R.
 3905. (consideration: CR H9535-9536)
+- 2017-12-01 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.